hungcq/knowledge-repo/IT/microservices-patterns/terms.md

   - Self-registration (82)
   - Server-side discovery (85)
 - Transactional messaging patterns:
-  - Transactional outbox: publish an event or message as part of a DB transaction by saving it in an outbox table in the DB
+  - Transactional outbox: publish an event or message as part of a DB trans by saving it in an outbox table in the DB
   - Transaction log tailing: publish changes made to the DB by reading transaction logs of the outbox table
   - Polling publisher: publish messages by pulling the outbox table
 - Data consistency patterns:
-  - Saga: maintain data consistency across services using a sequence of local transactions coordinated using async messaging
+  - Saga: maintain data consistency across services using a sequence of local trans coordinated using async messaging
 - Business logic design patterns:
   - Aggregate: organize a domain model as a collection of aggregates, each of which is a graph of objects that can be treated as a unit
   - Domain event: an aggregate publishes a domain event when it's created or undergoes some other significant change
   - Domain model: organize business logic as an object model consisting of classes that have state and behavior
   - Event sourcing: persist an agg as a sequence of domain events that represent state changes.
   - Transaction script: organize business logic as a collection of procedural transaction scripts, one for each type of request
 - Querying patterns:
   - API composition: implement a query that retrieves data from several services by querying each service via its API & combine the results
   - Command query responsibility segregation (CQRS): implement a query that needs data from several services by using events to maintain a read-only view that replicates data from the services
 - External API patterns: